MarkusEugen/TinyBlink/README.md

 # TinyBlinky

-This is a simple demo on how to use the TinyBlink board - it requires Arduino IDE and the following libs to compile:
+This is a simple demo on how to use the TinyBlinky board - it requires Arduino IDE and the following libs to compile:

 *<EEPROM.h>*

 *<Adafruit_NeoPixel.h>*

 The examples shows how to respond to button clicks and how read the microphone.
+The 'delay(20)' is needed for the button actions.
 The button logic can identify a shot click and a longer press and hold:
 - **click**: switches the color
 - **press and hold**: adjusts the brightness